Where to stay in Porto - A Local's Neighborhood Guide

 Where to stay

-Vincci Ponte de Ferro Hotel almost certainly has the best views in all of Lisbon.
-This recently renovated hotel sits directly at the end of the Dom Luis I iron bridge, overlooking the Ribeira district and the Douro river.
-Technically it’s in the neighboring city of Vila Nova de Gaia, but it’s just a 5 minute walk across the bridge to get into Porto city center and the Ribeira, so I’ve included it here.
-The design is sleek, elegant, and stylish, and the pool and multiple bar areas are divine.
-Nightly rates start at $300.
+Vincci Ponte de Ferro Hotel - An iconic Porto property, this hotel almost certainly has the best views in the city.
+It sits directly at the end of the Dom Luis I iron bridge, overlooking the Ribeira district and the Douro river.
+Technically it’s in the neighboring city of Vila Nova de Gaia, but it’s just a 5 minute walk across the bridge to get into Porto city center and the Ribeira.
+I really like it. $200-300 USD per night.

-Carris Hotel is a very pleasant small hotel with a great location.
-It’s only a few steps from the river, but also on one of the few Ribeira streets from which it’s easy to catch a taxi or bus.
-Rooms run from $150-275.
+Carris Hotel - A very pleasant small hotel with a great location.
+It’s only a few steps from the river, but also on one of the few Ribeira streets from which it’s easy to catch a taxi or bus. $125-200 USD.

-Stay In Apartments are excellent value, but they tend to book out early.
-One bedroom apartments typically cost $80-125 USD.
+Stay In Apartments - Excellent value apartments, but they tend to book out early. $100-120 USD.

 Main sights